 The design thinking process starts with empathy.
 In keeping with St. Luke’s mission and motto, designLab reflects a service-oriented influence captured by its motto: Make It Better.

 designLab is a space—mental and physical—for exploration and experimentation.
-The 3,500 square foot lab features nine 3D printers, a CO2 laser cutter, small and large CNC routers, and a brand new, fully-stocked woodshop. designLab offers a flexible environment where the physical space adapts to user needs.
-It comes equipped with plenty of whiteboard space and post-it notes for brainstorming—a critical step in idea generation and problem solving.
+The 3,500 square foot lab features nine 3D printers, a CO2 laser cutter, small and large CNC routers, and a fully-stocked woodshop. designLab offers a flexible environment where the physical space adapts to user needs.
+It comes equipped with plenty of whiteboard space and Post-It notes for brainstorming—a critical step in idea generation and problem solving.

 In the Upper School, designLab encompasses the Engineering and Computer Science curricula, which include courses such as Foundations of Computer Science, Foundations of Engineering, Mechanical Design, and Data Structures and more advanced, language-specific programming courses.

 Mechanical and Electrical Design and are project-based, portfolio courses that shift the variable from time to mastery.
 A student taking these portfolios earns credit for the course when s/he has successfully completed the portfolio, not simply at the end of the traditional academic semester.
 This is a first for St. Luke’s—highlighting our belief in the portfolio model's capacity to enhance subject mastery and develop problem-solving skills. designLab enables us to explore this promising option.

 In the Middle School (MS), designLab offers a MS designLab elective and works with classroom teachers to enhance current programming with STEAM (Science, Technology, Engineering, Arts, and Math) connections.
 During the school year, designLab runs the MS Maker Club as an afternoon activity and in the summer offers MS Maker Camp to the greater SLS community.